 To learn, you must be mentally and physically present.
 Attendance will be taken regularly.
 You will need to get the notes from someone in class.
 It is recommended that you are here for every class period, as my notes do not adhere strictly to the book, and you are responsible for them on exams.
 Attendance is taken at the beginning of each class, and students who consistently leave early or come to class late can be given an absence.
 Late arrivals and early departures disrupt class; thus, they constitute an act of discourtesy toward the instructor and class.
 Please be here on time.
 If you check in and then leave early, that will be noted.
 You will be counted absent if you leave in the first 30 minutes of the class.
+I will also take attendance after break, so if you leave and do not return, that will be an absence.

 Students fresh from high school often assume that if they have a good excuse, then the absence is "excused."
 This is not the case in college-an absence is just an absence, but good communication is encouraged.
 For example, missing class for sporting events, band, PALS, or any other extra-curricular activity is not an excused absence.

 Occasionally you will have to set priorities and decide what is most important.
 It's up to you, and there are consequences for bad choices.